top of page

 Hello, my name is Chauncey Peltier.
 I am the oldest son of Leonard Peltier.
 My father is Turtle Mountain Chippewa and my mother is Fort Totten Sioux.

 I worked 27 years as a hod carrier and certified rigger.
-After retiring from Local 296, due to my concern for political prisoners and my father's fight for freedom, I began working as the Director of Peltier Art.
-I also took on the additional role as co-director of the Indigenous Rights Center.
+After retiring from Local 296, I was the Director of Peltier Art and co-director of the Indigenous Rights Center in an effort to help my father with his fight for freedom.

-Leonard has been incarcerated for over 45 years for protecting the land, the elders, women and children.
-He is 79-years old, diabetic with a stomach aneurysm and still being held in a maximum security prison.
-His imprisonment has been one of the most controversial Native American arrests in history and it is way past time for Leonard to come home.
+Leonard is now 80 and has been incarcerated for nearly 50 years for protecting the land, the elders, women and children.
+His imprisonment is one of the most controversial Native American arrests in history.

 I dedicate my time to creating awareness about my father's situation andunderstanding the impact this type of trauma has on individuals and families, I also devote time offering programs to local prisoners.
 Native American practices have proven beneficial for addressing various forms of trauma, including PTSD; therefore, we extended our services to Veterans as well.